madalilng/vs-mod-inject/README.md

 # # vs-mod-inject

-create a mod-loader folder to VampireSurvivors\resources\app\.webpack\renderer download all these file and move to mod-loader folder the you created
+create a mod-loader folder to VampireSurvivors\resources\app\.webpack\renderer download all these file and move to mod-loader folder that you created

 there's an example of mod in mods folder (goku and its weapon ki)